 In accordance with the Special Terms and Conditions (STCs) for waiver number 11-W-00206/4, Managed Medical Assistance Program (MMA) Section 1115 Demonstration, the State of Florida, Agency for Health Care Administration (Agency), Medicaid program (the State), submits to the Centers for Medicare and Medicaid Services (CMS) this Reimbursement and Funding Methodology Document (RFMD).
-This document fulfills the request by CMS in the Waiver approval letter dated July 31, 2014, to submit a Low Income Pool (LIP) Cost protocol for Demonstration Year (DY) 9 by September 29, 2014.
+This document fulfills the request by CMS in the STCs approved October 15, 2015, to submit a Low Income Pool (LIP) Cost protocol for Demonstration Year (DY) 10 by November 30, 2015.

-LIP is defined in STC 67 (see Appendix B) as a fund that provides support for the safety net providers that furnish uncompensated care to the Medicaid, underinsured and uninsured populations.
-The LIP is also designed to establish new, or enhance existing, innovative programs that meaningfully enhance the quality of care and the health of low income populations.
-STC 70 (see Appendix B) requires the submittal of the RFMD.
+LIP is defined in STC 67 (see Appendix B) as a fund that provides transitional government support for the safety net providers that furnish uncompensated care to the Medicaid, underinsured and uninsured populations.
+STC 70 (see Appendix B) requires the submittal of the RFMD prior to November 30, 2015.

 Included in this Reimbursement and Funding Methodology Document, the State is providing the definition of expenditures eligible for Federal matching funds and the entities eligible to receive reimbursement.
-Permissible expenditures are discussed in STC 68, 69, and 71 (see Appendix B).
+Permissible expenditures are discussed in STC 71, 72, 73, and 74 (see Appendix B).